PierreBou91/pawn-pal/README.md

 ## License

-This project is licensed under the MIT License.
-Feel free to use it as you see fit.
+This project is licensed under the GPL 3.0 License due to the shakmaty project dependency licence.
+Feel free to use it in accordance with this license.

 ## Contributing